bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 ----

+Annotation

+Application
+    A Bokeh application is a rendered Bokeh document, running in a browser.

 BokehJS
     The JavaScript client library that actually renders the visuals and handles the UI interactions for Bokeh plots and widgets in the browser.
     Typically, users will not have to think about this aspect of Bokeh much *("We write the JavaScript, so you don't have to!")* but it is good to have basic knowledge of this dichotomy.
 For full details, see the :ref:`devguide_bokehjs` chapter of the :ref:`devguide`.

 Charts
     Schematic statistical plots such as bar charts, horizon plots, time series, etc. that may include faceting, grouping, or stacking based on the structure of the data.
 Bokeh provides a high level ``bokeh.charts`` interface to quickly construct these kinds of plots.
 See :ref:`userguide_charts` for examples and usage.

+Documents
+    An organizing data structure for Bokeh applications.
+Documents contain all the Bokeh Models and data needed to render an interactive visualization or application in the browser.

 Embedding
     Various methods of including Bokeh plots and widgets into web apps and pages, or the IPython notebook.
 See :ref:`userguide_embed` for more details.

 Glyphs
     The basic visual building blocks of Bokeh plots, e.g. lines, rectangles, squares, wedges, patches, etc. The ``bokeh.plotting`` interface provides a convenient way to create plots centered around glyphs.
 See :ref:`userguide_plotting` for more information.

 Models
     The lowest-level objects that comprise Bokeh "scenegraphs".
 These live in the ``bokeh.models`` interface. *Most users will not use this level of interface to assemble plots directly.* However, ultimately all Bokeh plots consist of collections of models, so it is important to understand them enough to configure their attributes and properties.
 See :ref:`userguide_styling` for more information.

 Server
     The ``bokeh-server`` is an optional component that can be used for sharing and publishing Bokeh plots and apps, for handling streaming of large data sets, or for enabling sophisticated user interactions based off of widgets and selections.
 See :ref:`userguide_server` for more explanation.

 Widgets
     User interface elements outside of a Bokeh plot such as sliders, drop down menus, buttons, etc. Events and updates from widgets can inform additional computations, or cause Bokeh plots to update.
-See :ref:`userguide_interaction` for examples and information.
+Widgets can be used in both standalone applications or with the Bokeh server.
+For examples and information, see :ref:`userguide_interaction`
+    .

 ----